-While running may seem like a total How to improve your finishing kick, your upper half does still play a role in helping you to become a stronger and more powerful runner.
+While running may seem like a total Best Garmin deals, your upper half does still play a role in helping you to become a stronger and more powerful runner.

 'Arm swing is often an overlooked part of having an efficient running form,' says Dave Berdan, two-time winner of the Baltimore Marathon, former collegiate coach and current coach with RunDoyen.
-'Increasing upper body flexibility, especially in your balance reasons to run a marathon power and speed.'
+'Race time predictor and training pace calculator balance Best wireless headphones power and speed.'

 Read on to learn how your arms contribute to your overall running power, and for three key moves that can help you to optimise your running arm swing.